flox/flox/cli/flox/doc/flox-push.md

 :   Directory to push the environment from (default: current directory).

 `-o`, `--owner`
-:   FloxHub owner to push environment to (default: current user).
+:   FloxHub owner to push environment to (default: current FloxHub user).

 `-f`, `--force`
 :   Forceably overwrite the remote copy of the environment.